cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/principles.md

 ![Design principles]({{ site.baseurl }}/assets/img/principles.png){:height="200 px"}

 These design principles guide our delivery team in making informed decisions grounded in research.
 They also provide a framework to measure decisions against based on research we've done with victims of cybercrime and fraud.
+These could evolve as we learn more about people's needs.

 # Support